ZoeHancox/tgcnn_activation_graphs/README.md

     $
     Max Activation Value_{p, k} = \max_{i} \left( leaky ReLU \left( \sum (G_{p}[i:i+F, :, :] \odot f_{k}), \alpha \right) \right)
     $

+`create_graphs.ipynb` is a notebook that walks you through how to use this code, step by step.